 When I was 2 or 3, I wouldn’t go on stage at my first dance recital unless I was holding my mom’s lipstick.
 My mom couldn’t come perform on stage with me, but that lipstick?
 It made me feel like she was still close.
-Like I could do the scary thing… just maybe.
+Like I could just maybe do the scary thing.

 I didn’t know it then, but I was autistic.

 I was officially diagnosed in the late 2000s.
 Not with “autism,” exactly, but with what they used to call Asperger’s.
-If you’re not familiar, that label was basically a way to say, “You’re autistic, but not too autistic.
-You’re one of the good ones.”
+If you’re not familiar, that label was basically a way to say, “You’re autistic, but not too autistic, pretty close to ‘normal’.”

 It was an attempt to separate people like me from the rest of the spectrum, to soften the word “autism” so people wouldn’t feel so uncomfortable.
 But let me be clear: Asperger’s was autism.
-They just gave it a different name so folks wouldn’t say the quiet part out loud.
-They wanted a version of autism that didn’t make them uncomfortable.
-One they could tolerate.
-One that fit inside their narrow understanding of what was acceptable.
-One that still made sense in their minds.
-One that didn’t scare them.
+They just gave it a different name because they wanted a version of autism that didn’t make them uncomfortable, one they could tolerate that fit inside their narrow understanding of what was acceptable.
+A label that still made sense in their minds and didn’t scare them.

-And by the time I was diagnosed, I already knew I was different.
+By the time I was diagnosed, I already knew I was different.
 In 6th grade math class, I remember sitting quietly before the bell rang, trying so hard to fit in.
-I wanted the girls around me to like me.
-To laugh with me.
-So I wracked my brain for a story—something funny, something relatable.
+I wanted the girls around me to like me and laugh with me.
+So I wracked my brain for a story—something funny and relatable.
 I shared something that had happened with my mom at the mall that weekend.
-I thought it would land.
-Instead, they stared at me like I had three heads.
-Turned back to each other.
-Ignored me.
+I thought it would be met with laughs, but instead, they stared at me like I had three heads, turned back to each other, and acted like I didn’t exist.
 And those girls went on to bully me for the rest of middle school.

 My diagnosis came the following year because my math teacher noticed something and brought it to my parents’ attention.
-That moment, that rejection, that effort to connect that backfired… it stuck with me.
-It still does.
+That moment, that rejection, that effort to connect that backfired has stuck with me my entire life.

-I spent years hiding it.
-I didn’t want to be seen as different.
-I didn’t want anyone thinking I wasn’t smart or capable or worthy of belonging.
+I spent years hiding it because I didn’t want to be seen as different and I didn’t want anyone thinking I wasn’t smart or capable or worthy of belonging.
 I already got bullied enough, I didn’t need a new label to make me more of a target.

-Even in college, I struggled deeply to ask for accommodations—accommodations I was legally entitled to—because I didn’t want to be seen as less than.
+Even in college, I struggled deeply to ask for accommodations—accommodations I was legally entitled to—because I didn’t want to be seen as “less than.”
 I didn’t want people to look at me and think, “She’s not capable.”
-I didn’t want to be written off.
-I didn’t want my success to have an asterisk next to it.
+I didn’t want to be written off or for my success to have an asterisk next to it.

 I didn’t want anyone to say, “Wow, she did such a good job… for an autistic person.”

 So I kept it quiet.
 For a long time, the only people who knew were my parents, my sister, my husband, and a couple of my closest friends.
 I didn’t even tell my grandfather—my favorite person in the world—until Christmas this past year.
-We were at our special ice cream place after our annual shopping trip, and I just… told him.
-It felt like I was letting him into something sacred.
-Something I’d been holding alone for too long.
-I cried that night.
-Tears of relief.
+We were at our special ice cream place after our annual shopping trip, and I just let it spill.
+It felt like I was letting him into something sacred, something I’d been holding alone for too long.
+I cried that night, overwhelmed with relief.

-I didn’t share it publicly until last summer, in the gentlest, vaguest way.
-I was still terrified that someone would twist it.
-Pity me.
-Use it against me.
-Diminish what I’ve built.
+I didn’t share it publicly until last summer, in the most vague way I could think of.
+I was still terrified that someone would pity me, use it against me (big time scared that someone still won’t hire me if they see this post), or even diminish what I’ve built.

 But here’s the thing: I have nothing to be ashamed of.